appurist/dtp-server/docs/API.md

 ## Authentication

-Currently, the server operates without authentication for local development.
-Project X credentials are managed through the trading API endpoints.
+The server operates without client authentication.
+All API endpoints are accessible to localhost clients without tokens or credentials.
+Project X authentication is handled internally by the server - clients never need to manage Project X tokens or credentials directly.

 ## REST API Endpoints